true-while/AzureFastStartForIoT/Management System and Inventory/README.md

 2. ![Setting the connection string](images/deconfigure.png)
 3. Go to the __Management tab__ and __Click on the Create button__.
 The Create Device popup will be displayed.
 Enter "__device1__" as the Device ID for your device  and __click on Create__. *The device name is important as other parts of the supplied sample program rely on this*.
 4. ![Create device entry](images/createentry.png)
 5. Once the device identity is created, it will be displayed in the grid. __Right click__ on the device entry you just created and select __Copy connection string for the selected device__.
-Paste this into a notepad as it will be required later one.
+Paste this into a notepad as it will be required later on.
 6. ![Copy device details](images/degrid.png)

 __Note__: The device identities registration can be automated using the Azure IoT Hubs SDK.
 An example can be found at https://azure.microsoft.com/en-us/documentation/articles/iot-hub-csharp-csharp-getstarted/#create-a-device-identity.